tomhazledine/tomhazledine.github.io/index.md

 And if you like CSS callisthenics, have a look at my [CSS tape player](/cassette-script).
 Not "useful" if the slightest, but a fun bit of illustration built in the browser.
 Illustrator and Photoshop are for chumps! (unless, of course, you're building super-performant resolution agnostic [inline SVG icons](/inline-svg-icons)...)

-Say "hi" by emailing me at [tom@tomhazledine.com](mailto:tom@tomhazledine.com) or catch me on Twitter as [@thomashazledine](//twitter.com/thomashazledine); I'm always happy to answer questions, receive advice, or engage in spirited debate.
+Say "hi" via email at [tom@tomhazledine.com](mailto:tom@tomhazledine.com) or catch me on Twitter as [@thomashazledine](//twitter.com/thomashazledine); I'm always happy to answer questions, receive advice, or engage in spirited debate.